Observer55/Caesar-Cryptography/README.md

 The current language options are: English, German

-Note: If you're on Linux and can't use the 3th command (Show disc), try installing PyQt6 (pip install PyQt6).
+Note: If you're on Linux and can't use the 3th command (Show cipher disc), try installing PyQt6 (pip install PyQt6).